 Noah Cinquini, chief executive of marketing company, Redfish, says frequent mis-hires have been a drain on his agency’s time and money.
-After moving to skills-based hiring, he has become more aware of how to avoid hiring bad employees.
+After the company started employing people based on their ability rather than their experience or education, he has become more aware of how to avoid hiring bad employees.

 “I talk to people on the phone, and I’m not quite sure about their PPC skills.
 Once they take the test, I often find out they do not know many of the basics,” Noah explains.